ppy/osu-wiki/news/2025/2025-11-25-osu-beatmapping-world-championship-2025-results.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/3YFLDlVcxvM" frameborder="0" allowfullscreen></iframe>
 </div>

-> Hi, [Blacky](https://osu.ppy.sh/users/11540165) here!
+> Hi, ::Blacky::{ user-id=11540165 } here!
 My team and I often work by theme, where the reflection period can take three days or even a week.
 Since Azure Iris has a double meaning — the pupil of the eye and the flower — we combined these themes with the very mechanical and destructive side of the music by adding "tumors" on our sliders, like petals (or gears) coming out of them.
 >
 > For the second part of the music, we preferred to make a much simpler and more fluid mapping with a lot of kick sliders, as well as a multitude of symmetrical patterns, because the melody of the music becomes clearer here — and this is the key passage of the track.
 >